ChordPro/chordpro/docs/content/Directives-capo.md

     {capo: 2}

 Now the key for the player is still `C`, but the key for fellow musicians and listeners is `D`.
+Metadata item `_key` reflects the key as transposed by the capo value.
+It cannot be set but it is automatically provided by ChordPro, and can be used in [[title and comment texts|ChordPro Configuration Format Strings]].

 See also: [[key|Directives key]] and [[meta|Directives meta]].